Keyboard shortcuts

 Projects

-When no project is selected, shows a list of all projects with activity counts.
+Without a selected project, the view shows a list of all projects with activity counts.
 Navigate with j/k, press Enter to select.

 KeyTab